ScrapeAlchemist/The_Missing_Link_in_AI/docs/API_REFERENCE.md

 ## Notes

 - Main workflow: MCP search + scrape, then synthesis.
-Uses OpenAI if configured; otherwise falls back to heuristic summarization with citations.
+Uses Claude (Anthropic) if configured; otherwise falls back to heuristic summarization with citations.
-- ReAct agent demo: The `demo:mcp` script demonstrates a ReAct-style agent and requires `OPENAI_API_KEY`.
+- ReAct agent demo: The `demo:mcp` script demonstrates a ReAct-style agent and requires `ANTHROPIC_API_KEY`.
-- Environment: Only `BRIGHTDATA_API_KEY` is required to run the main workflow. `OPENAI_API_KEY` is optional (improves synthesis quality). `SERP_ZONE` and `UNLOCKER_ZONE` are only needed for the demo scripts.
+- Environment: Only `BRIGHTDATA_API_KEY` is required to run the main workflow. `ANTHROPIC_API_KEY` is optional (improves synthesis quality). `SERP_ZONE` and `UNLOCKER_ZONE` are only needed for the demo scripts.